BarttraB/CRISPR_targ/README.md

 # CRISPR_targ
-scripts to 1) extract endogenous candidate Cas9/gRNA binding sites from a target sequence, and 2) screen them for orthogonality to context sequence (ex.: genome)
+program to: 1. extract endogenous candidate Cas9/gRNA binding sites from a target sequence, and 2. screen them for orthogonality to context sequence (ex.: genome)

-current version (Aug.
-20, 2015)
+version 1.0 (Aug.
+21, 2015)

-main script CRISP_targ.m

 -runs in MATLAB (built in R2014a)

+-main script is CRISP_targ.m
--requires FASTA file(s) supplied on hard drive (input the full path to the file if it's not in same directory as the scripts)
+-currently requires FASTA file(s) saved locally (input the full path to the file if it's not in same directory as the scripts).
+Future versions should be able to pull the sequences off genbank
+-uses subroutines GG_library.m  (for 1.) and scan_SeqC.m (for 2.).